 WPC | $4 - $12 |

-SPC flooring is slightly more costly than WPC, running between $3.50 and $7 per sq. ft.
-It is most often used by homeowners looking to mimic the look of natural wood or stone at a much lower price tag.
-It is highly durable, which makes it ideal for both high traffic areas and commercial flooring.
+SPC flooring is slightly less costly than WPC, running between $3.50 and $7 per sq.ft.
+It is most often used by homeowners looking to mimic the look of natural wood or stone at a much lower price.
+It is highly durable and ideal for high-traffic areas and commercial flooring.
 The stone plastic composite core is virtually indestructible, allowing it to stand the test of time.
+These floors are very durable and completely waterproof, so you can install them in wet areas like basements and bathrooms.
+They can be floated over any substrate if it is level.

-WPC flooring runs between $4 and $12 per sq. ft. for materials only.
+WPC flooring costs between $4 and $12 per sq.ft. for materials only.
 WPC has a vinyl surface with a wood-plastic composite core.
-The core is solid, durable, and waterproof and won’t run the risk of rippling or warping.
+The core is solid, durable, and waterproof and will not run the risk of rippling or warping.
 The layer comes in a wide range of designs and is covered by a wear layer that protects it against scuffs and scratches.
 WPC is dense and ideal for uneven subfloors.
+It is waterproof, meaning you can install it in wet areas.
+It is slightly softer underfoot, so many people prefer it over SPC in rooms like kitchens.
+It can be floated over any substrate.

 Shaw | $1 - $6 |